-We left Göreme early (I revisited Cappadocia), not too soon that has prevented us from enjoying breakfast in the sunny garden.
+We left Göreme early (I revisited Cappadocia), not too soon, which prevented us from enjoying breakfast in the sunny garden.
 We took the opportunity to take some pictures along the cherry tree.

 The road ran south, passing between mountains; I first noticed that the weather seemed drier, even though we were going to the Mediterranean region.
 Suddenly we come across a wheat field.
 Fırat stopped to smoke, and I got time to do some shoots.
 Fields of crops cover the land and are not fenced and mingle with buildings, villas, and other cultures.
 Many people help themselves to those fruits growing.
 For example, I saw many picking olives in trees near the road.

 The first stop came after a couple of hours, the place Kanlıdivane.
 Located in rural Erdemli was a settlement part of the Kingdom of Olba.
 In the north necropolis, we can find the tomb built by Queen Aba for her husband and sons.
-In a tower in the south-east is possible to read the inscription: “Built by Teukros king priest’s son Tarkayaris of Olba to Zeus.”
+The inscription in a tower in the southeast can be read: “Built by Teukros king priest’s son Tarkayaris of Olba to Zeus.”
 Later the Byzantines, specifically Theodosius II, transformed the city into a Christian town.
-Walking the site, it is possible to find ruins of basilicas, cisterns, and tombs from the byzantine time.
+Walking the site, it is possible to find ruins of basilicas, cisterns, and tombs from Byzantine.

 I’ve walked among the rocks through narrow paths, constantly feeling connected to something, with the history I was learning, the people who lived there, with myself.
 It was summer in Turkey, and the heat was intense.
-The temperature was around 37º C, and the only way to continue going was to stop from time to time for refreshments.
+The temperature was around 37º C, and the only way to continue going was to stop occasionally for refreshments.

 Cennet is 250 by 110 m2 with an average depth of 70 m.
 It’s possible to reach the bottom of the sinkhole through a staircase with 300 steps.
 In 2020 an elevator was added to the attraction.
 Why go to the bottom?
 There you can find a cave inside a ruin of a monastery built in the 5th century by Paulus and dedicated to the Virgin Mary.
 If you stay inside the cave, you can hear the sound of an underground stream flowing from the monastery to the Jul of Narlikuyu.